Category: blog

 Dua before sleeping in Arabic: complete guide to a peaceful night

-Reciting a dua before sleeping in Arabic is a powerful habit that helps get your heart and mind ready for a restful night.
+this is a powerful habit that helps get your heart and mind ready for a restful night.
 This simple yet profound prayer reflects key Islamic values like gratitude, seeking protection, and self-reflection.
 It reminds us gently of Allah’s constant presence and mercy as we close our day.
 The Prophet Muhammad, peace be upon him, made it a habit to recite specific duas every night, showing us how to embrace peace and spiritual connection before sleep.

-Benefits of reciting dua of sleep
+Benefits of reciting dua before sleeping

 • Spiritual Protection